-Instructions: if the illegal user in the graph advertises RA, the normal user will receive the RA, set the default router as the vicious IPv6 host user and change its own address.
+Instructions: if and model user in the graph advertises RA and and user will receive the RA, set the default router as the vicious IPv6 host user and change its own address.
 This will cause the normal user to not be able to connect the network.
 We want to set security RA on the 1/0/2 port of the switch, so that the RA from the illegal user will not affect the normal user.